NBKRedSpy/CardSurvival-AutoLoad/README.md

 |--|--|--|
 |LastLoadedSlot|0|The last slot loaded.
 Set on first load.
 1 is Slot 1, etc.|
 |AutoLoadDelayMilliseconds|2000|The number of milliseconds to wait for the shift key to abort the auto load.
 Set to zero to immediately load.|

+# Changing the Configuration
+All options are contained in the config file which is located at ```<Steam Directory>\steamapps\common\Card Survival Tropical Island\BepInEx\config\AutoLoad.cfg```.

+The .cfg file will not exist until the mod is installed and then the game is run.

+To reset the config, delete the config file.
+A new config will be created the next time the game is run.

 # Installation
 This mod requires the BepInEx mod loader.